 -No caffeine a few hours prior to service.
 Caffeine makes us more sensitive.

 -Optional, take a Benadryl or pain medication to help with sensitivity and inflammation.

 Can I wax during my cycle?

 Yes.
 As long as you have a fresh tampon in, we are good to go.
 Note: you may be more sensitive, due to hormones.
-I cannot wax you If you are not wearing a tampon due to sanitary reasons.
+We cannot wax you if you are not wearing a tampon due to sanitary reasons.